richchurcher/a_cloud_of_hexlings/README.md

 ## Elevator pitch

 You are a hexagon.
 You spawn many hexlings.
 These are your drones.
 You are helpless without them.
 They are helpless without you.
-Together, you must survive the hostile geometric darkness in which you find yourself.
+Together, you must survive the hostile geometric darkness.

 ## Inspiration